CSCI4850/S20-team2-project/notes.md

     - https://keras.io/applications/
     - Has several pre-trained weights for image classification
         - Identify what kind of classifications they are built for.
     - Go through weights and visualize the patterns, scan if any patterns are good or bad for our research.

-3) download and understand WNDCHRM.
-    - implement feature extraction.

 ### ToDo list